 As a clear example of this, we envision a future where owning rental properties across multiple states is as simple as logging in to your Owner Portal to see the performance of your homes managed and monitored in one place.
 If we allow you to spend less time tracking down the details of your current portfolio, we open you up to the possibility of expanding your investment strategy.

 We’re on a mission to rebuild Property Management, and by joining Great Jones, you can be a part of this shift in the rental investment industry.
-Our core customers are the fundamental input to how we will continue to evolve our business.
+With local property management in Columbia, SC to Orlando, FL, our core customers are the fundamental input to how we will continue to evolve our business.
 We would be thrilled to have you as part of the Great Jones community and are eager to hear your ideas and feedback.